 I first examine the American public's views on which party is primarily responsible for misinformation (RQ2a), using two sets of surveys (Study 2 pilot, Study 2).
 As shown in Figure 2, public perceptions are quite divergent.
-Across the pilot study and Study 2, more than half of Democrats (55-58%) believe Republicans are primarily responsible for misinformation, consistent with prior research on the prevalence of conservative-leaning misinformation (e.g., Berinsky 2023; Ferracioli et al. 2022).
-Yet around one-fourth of Democrats (22-28%) put equal blame on both parties.
-Only a small minority of Republicans (3-6%) attribute misinformation to Republicans.
-Instead, Republicans are more evenly split between blaming Democrats (40-45%) or both parties (38-48%) for misinformation.
-Compared to partisans, independents, only recruited in Study 2 pilot (Figure 2A), were more likely to blame both parties (50%) for misinformation and much less likely to blame one specific party (blame Democrats: 16%; blame Republicans: 15%).
+Across the pilot study and Study 2, slightly more than half of Democrats (55-58%) and only a small minority of Republicans (3-6%) believe misinformation primarily comes from Republicans.
+These people hold views consistent with journalistic or scholarly understanding of which party more heavily spreads misinformation as presented in Figure 1 and Table 1.
+However, the rest of the public view the reality differently.
+Around one-fourth of Democrats (25-28%) and four in ten Republicans (38-47%) attribute misinformation to both parties.
+A notable share of Republicans (39-46%) and a small minority of Democrats (2-8%) believe misinformation primarily comes from Democrats.
+Compared to partisans, independents, only recruited in Study 2 pilot (Figure 2A), were more likely to attribute misinformation to both parties (50%) and much less likely to blame one specific party (blame Democrats: 16%; blame Republicans: 15%).

 The fact that substantial segments of the population blame both parties for misinformation runs counter the conventional wisdom that partisans blame the opposing party for social problems (Bisgaard 2015) including misinformation (Lima et al. 2022).
-It is noteworthy that large segments of the public-almost 95% of Republicans and 40% of Democrats-do not recognize the Republican-leaning asymmetry in misinformation.
+It is noteworthy that large segments of the public-almost 95% of Republicans and 40% of Democrats-view the information environment differently from journalists' perceptions (i.e., Republican-leaning asymmetry in misinformation) as reflected in fact-checking coverage.